Gloryjaw/Four-card-section-master/README.md

 - Mobile-first workflow

 ## What I Learned
-- Learned that padding and border messes up the width(if you are using flex properties to make flex items equal widths or using % unit in width).
+- Learned that padding and border messes up the width,if you are using flex properties to make flex items equal widths or using % unit in width.(only if the combined width of flex-items is more than that of flex-container otherwise it will have no problem)

 ## Author